 This preserves the worst of both cartograms and traditional maps.
 It would be much more useful to display the geographic distribution of the welfare of uninsured Americans if she had just color-coded the map at the beginning of this essay that Benjamin Hennig created for the 2012 election.
 It isn’t perfect, but it is the best population-weighed cartogram of US states and it should be the standard upon which we should try to build new and improved cartograms.

 It is more blocky than the Woldmapper maps which makes it easier to see relative sizes of the states.
 For example, it clearly shows that Hawaii is larger than Alaska.
 But it isn’t as blocky as the NYT map, so you can still identify the states by just looking at their shapes.
-I think there is more work to be done to create the best tradeoff between stylized blocks (or circles like Gapminder’s map) and stretched geograpic shapes like Worldmapper, but this is one of the best so far.
+I think there is more work to be done to create the best tradeoff between stylized blocks (or circles like Gapminder’s map) and stretched geograpic shapes like Worldmapper, but this is better than the standard projection that Sam Wang usually uses

 Webcomic XKCD author Randall Munroe produced a nice map by putting people into the geographic map to show both area and population:

 Alan Cole argues that it is the best way to draw a political map among several other alternatives that he presents.

 Finally, below is a good way to display the house vote in the 2018 midterm election.
 Unfortunately it overstates the population of places like Wyoming and understates others like the District of Colombia, but that is because our democratic system is biased and this cartogram is accurately displaying the distribution of political power.